GovStackWorkingGroup/machine-readable-specs/scripts/README.md

 - List available schemas
 - Validate one or more data files against a schema (YAML or JSON)
 - Print a requirements summary only (without validating) via `--summary-only`
+- Bundle a schema (inline / collect its referenced schemas into `$defs`)
+- Bulk bundle all schemas

 Template generation is now supported directly by the validator script.